 3. Uninstall any 3rd party antivirus program

-Use of third party anti-malware program may also create this situation on your System.
-Hence, uninstalling 3rd party application from PC is the right choice to solve Check For Updates bug on Windows 10.
+The use of third party anti-malware program may also create this situation on your System.
+Hence, uninstalling 3rd party application from a PC is the right choice to solve Check For Updates bug on Windows 10.
 The use of Microsoft inbuilt app (Windows Security) is the best solution to protect your system from any harmful attack.
 Below is the process to uninstall the antivirus program-

 - Go to the Search icon and type Control Panel, click on the same result to launch the app.